Memory Disorders Clinic

 This imaging test shows how your brain uses glucose, a sugar.
 A low-level radioactive drug, or tracer, given with the glucose reveals areas of the brain with high and low levels of chemical activity.
-People with Alzheimer’s disease may have low glucose levels in areas responsible for memory, learning and problem solving.
-Learn more about PET scans.
+People with Alzheimer’s disease may have low glucose levels in areas responsible for memory, learning, and problem solving.

 Cerebrospinal fluid is a clear liquid that bathes the spinal cord and brain.
 People with Alzheimer’s disease may have elevated levels of tau and amyloid proteins in this fluid.
 During a lumbar puncture, or spinal tap, your doctor numbs your lower back with an anesthetic and removes fluid for testing.

 Our clinical neuropsychologists perform tests to determine how different areas and systems of your brain are functioning.
 Their expert assessments aid diagnosis and treatment planning.

 Although memory disorders are not curable, certain medications and therapies can improve daily living.
 Our specialists use best-evidence guidelines, backed by research, to help you manage symptoms.

 - Medications: Medications may alleviate symptoms, such as memory loss and confusion, for a short period of time.
 They cannot stop disease progression.
 Medication options include:

 - Cholinesterase inhibitors for mild to moderate memory loss, confusion and problems with thinking and reasoning